BedrockStreaming/tech.bedrockstreaming.com/_posts/2022-04-29-android-debugging-by-decompiling.md

 language: en
 ---

 If you maintain an Android application, you might be relying on performance monitoring SDKs like Firebase Performance or New Relic, to name a couple.

-These plugins usually have a light setup process, and manage to collect statistics about every network call and database query in your app automatically.
-If you have ever wondered how this is achieved and, most importantly, how to debug the issues this might be causing—read on!
+These plugins usually have a light setup process—just apply a Gradle plugin, and they provide the ability to collect statistics about every network call and database query in your app automatically.

+To do this however, they use a very powerful feature of the Android Gradle Plugin.
+And with great power comes great responsibility; in our case, a simple bug-fix update caused a production bug that left one of our core features crippled.

+To understand what was going on, what went wrong, how to fix it and how to take measures so that it never happens again, we had to do some investigation.

 # Diving into the Android build process

-To understand what instrumentation really is and how it works, we first need to know a little about the Android app build process.
-Don't worry, we'll only need to cover the basics.
+To understand what instrumentation is and how it works, we first need to know a little about the Android app build process.
+Don't worry, we won't need to dive too deep into the details.

-To put it simply, your source files (Kotlin and Java) are compiled to Dalvik bytecode, into `.dex` files.
+To put it simply, during the build process, your source files (Kotlin and Java) are compiled to Dalvik bytecode, which is stored in `.dex` files.
 These files are then packaged into an APK file, which is basically just a ZIP file with all your code and resources.

 <div class="mermaid">
 flowchart LR